-Our science programme sets out to enhance and develop scientific skills so that our students are able to understand, appreciate and contribute to the world around them.
-Whilst building on the foundation science established at primary school we aim to develop students investigative skills and thinking skills throughout KS3 so that students can relate to concepts learned in the classroom to the outside world.
+Our science program sets out to enhance and develop scientific skills so that our students are able to understand, appreciate and contribute to the world around them.
+Whilst building on the foundation science established at primary school we aim to develop students investigative skills and thinking skills throughout Key Stage Three so that students can relate to concepts learned in the classroom to the outside world.

-We use a range of science textbooks and our schemes of learning are based on the Wikid guidelines.
-Topics are taught in rotation throughout the year.
-All students begin Year 7 by completing the Forensics unit which is designed to bridge the gap between KS2 and KS3 and introduce how to work safely in the science laboratory.
+We use a range of science textbooks and our schemes of learning are based on the Collins and AQA guidelines.
+Topics will all be taught at the same time but will naturally rotate throughout the year between the three sciences.
+All students begin Year 7 by completing a baseline test designed to bridge the gap between Key Stage Two and Key Stage Three as well as establishing the routine of working safely in the science laboratory.

 Key Stage 4

 Here at Cedar Mount Academy we teach Science to all students using AQA (Exam Board) Trilogy Specification.
 The topics covered include the following units: